nohal/chartdldr_pi/README.md

 There are also some libraries and an external program needed: http://sourceforge.net/projects/opencpnplugins/files/weatherfax_pi/wf_depends.7z/download

+On Windows, also the CA certificates bundle must be part of the package.
+Get it from http://sourceforge.net/projects/opencpnplugins/files/chartdldr_pi/curl-ca-bundle.crt/download and place into the buildwin directory

 For Mingw, only a single file "libcurl.dll" is needed for libcurl, for visual studio, several files.

 ###Build on Mac OS X: